abhinavkashyap/sciwing/README.md

 ## Running API services

 The APIs are built using [Fast API](https://github.com/tiangolo/fastapi).
-We have APIs for citation string parsing and citation intent classification.
+We have APIs for citation string parsing, citation intent classification and many other models.
 There are more APIs on the way.
 To run the APIs navigate into the `api` folder of this repository and run

 ```bash
 uvicorn api:app --reload